Civil Wedding

 • Can't Take My Eyes Off You - Frankie Valli

 Just like the entrance, the exit should highlight who the main characters of the day are.
 No matter where the wedding takes place, the exit should be triumphant and joyful.
-Walk confidently and make your dreams come true!
+Walk confidently: the music will do the rest.

 • Viva la Vida - Coldplay